 API Task Name and Description Inputs Outputs READ_BURST This task does a full read process.
 It is composed of the tasks SEND_READ_ADDRESS and RECEIVE_READ_DATA from the channel level API.
 This task returns when the read transaction is complete.
 ADDR: Read Address PROT: Protection Type DATA: Valid data transferred by the slave RESPONSE: The slave write response from the following: [OKAY, SLVERR, DECERR] WRITE_BURST This task does a full write process.
 It is composed of the tasks SEND_WRITE_ADDRESS, SEND_WRITE_DATA and RECEIVE_WRITE_RESPONSE from the channel level API.
 This task returns when the complete write transaction is complete.
+This is used in scenarios wherein before the slave asserts AWREADY and/or WREADY the slave can wait for AWVALID.
 ADDR: Write Address PROT: Protection Type DATA: Data to send DATASIZE: The size in bytes of the valid data contained in the input data vector RESPONSE: The slave write response from the following: [OKAY, SLVERR, DECERR] WRITE_BURST_CONCURRENT This task does the same function as the WRITE_BURST task; however, it performs the write address and data phases concurrently.
 ADDR: Write Address PROT: Protection Type DATA: Data to send DATASIZE: The size in bytes of the valid data contained in the input data vector RESPONSE: The slave write response from the following: [OKAY, SLVERR, DECERR] WRITE_BURST_DATA_FIRST This task does the same function as the WRITE_BURST task; however, it sends the write data burst before sending the associated write address transfer on the write address channel.
+This is used in scenarios wherein before the slave asserts AWREADY and/or WREADY the slave can wait for WVALID.
 ADDR: Write Address PROT: Protection Type DATA: Data to send DATASIZE: The size in bytes of the valid data contained in the input data vector RESPONSE: The slave write response from the following: [OKAY, SLVERR, DECERR]